 To register for Year Three, participants must have attended Years 1 and 2.

 Advanced Year is open to all graduates of the Institute.
-It is a three day, intensive workshop that takes place in an Arkansas community and that allows CDI graduates the opportunity to use the skills and knowledge they’ve gained from CDI in a real-world setting.
+It is a four day, intensive workshop that takes place in an Arkansas community and that allows CDI graduates the opportunity to use the skills and knowledge they’ve gained from CDI in a real-world setting.

 To register for the Advanced Year, a participant must be a CDI graduate.